Foča

-Foča (Фоча, [fôtʃa]) is a town and a municipality located in Republika Srpska in south-eastern Bosnia and Herzegovina, on the banks of Drina river.
+Foča (Фоча, [fôtʃa]) is a town and municipality in Republika Srpska, Bosnia and Herzegovina, located in the south-east on the banks of Drina river.
 As of 2013, the town has a population of 12,234 inhabitants, while the municipality has 18,288 inhabitants.

 Foča houses some faculties (including the Medical and Orthodox Theological Faculty of Saint Basil of Ostrog) from the Istočno Sarajevo University.
 It is also home to the "Seminary of Saint Peter of Sarajevo and Dabar-Bosna", one of seven seminaries in the Serbian Orthodox Church.
-Foča was also, until 1992, home to one of Bosnia's most important Islamic high schools, the Madrasa of Mehmed Pasha Kukavica.
+Foča was, before the ethnic cleansing in 1992-1994, home to one of Bosnia's most important Islamic high schools, the Madrasa of Mehmed Pasha Kukavica.
 The Sutjeska National Park, which is the oldest National Park in Bosnia and Herzegovina, is located in the municipality.

 History

 Early history

-The town was known as Hotča during medieval times.
+The first written traces of the name Foča date back to 1336.
+The town was known as Hotča or Hoča during medieval times.
 It was then known as a trading centre on route between Ragusa (now Dubrovnik) and Constantinople (now Istanbul, Turkey).
-Alongside the rest of Gornje Podrinje, Foča was part of the Serbian Empire until 1376, when it was attached to the Kingdom of Bosnia under King Tvrtko.
-After Tvrtko's death, the town was ruled by the dukes of Hum, most notably was Herzog Stjepan.
+Alongside the rest of Gornje Podrinje, Foča was part of the Serbian Empire until 1376, when it was attached to the Kingdom of Bosnia under King Tvrtko, king of Serbs, Bosnia, Coastal Lands and Zachlumia.
+After Tvrtko's death, the town was ruled by the dukes of Zachlumia, most notably was Herzog Šćepan.
 Foča was the seat of the Ottoman Sanjak of Herzegovina established in 1470, and served as such until 1572, when the seat was moved to Pljevlja.

 World War II

 In 1941, the Ustaše killed the leading Serbs in Foča.
-Between December 1941 and January 1942 over two thousand Bosnian Muslims were killed in Foča by the Chetniks as act of vengeance for repression over Serbs by Muslims in ranks of Ustaše.
-Additionally Chetniks attacked Ustaše and in Foča in August 1942.
+Between December 1941 and January 1942 over two thousand Bosnian Muslim civilians were killed in Foča by the Chetniks as act of vengeance for repression over Serbs by Muslim soldiers in the ranks of the Ustaše.

+When the German and Italian Zones of Influence were revised on 24 June 1942, Foča fell in Zone III, administered civilly by Croatia and militarily by Croatia and Germany.

+Chetniks attacked Ustaše and in Foča in August 1942.
+Judita Alargić was commissar of the Central Hospital (sr) from 1942.

 On 13 February 1943, Pavle Đurišić reported to Draža Mihailović the actions undertaken by the Chetniks in the Foča, Pljevlja, and Čajniče districts: "All Muslim villages in the three mentioned districts were totally burned so that not a single home remained in one piece.
 All property was destroyed except cattle, corn, and senna."

 In the operation Chetnik losses "were 22 dead, of which 2 through accidents, and 32 wounded.
 Among the Muslims, around 1,200 fighters and up to couple of thousands of civilian victims of both nationalitys." Đurišić said what remained of the Muslim population fled and that actions were taken to prevent their return.
 The municipality is also the site of the legendary Battle of Sutjeska between the Tito's Yugoslav Partisans and the German army.
 A monument to the Partisans killed in the battle was erected in the village of Tjentište.